jerbarnes/blse/README.md

 Update
 -------

 I have added further experiments comparing our method with [MUSE](https://github.com/facebookresearch/MUSE).
-The results with MUSE are similar to those with VecMap.
+MUSE outperforms VecMap ([version](https://aclweb.org/anthology/P17-1042) from 2017) on all setups and Barista on the binary setup.
+BLSE performs better than MUSE on 5 of the 6 setups.

 License